 The Director of Field Education has responsibility for the development of field practicum curricula and for the administration of the field practicum including the maintenance of effective working relationships among agencies, students, field liaisons, and field coordinators.
 It is the Director of Field Education's job to ensure that there are sufficient practicum settings appropriate to meet student needs and program standards.
 Further, the Director is responsible for making arrangements for the placement of students in practicum settings complementary with their interests and learning needs.
-The Director of Field Education Program, Title IV-E Program, and BASW Program.
+The Director of Field Education works with the Program Coordinator of the stipend programs and the Field Coordinators for the Pathway Distance Education Program, Title IV-E Program, and BASW Program.
 The Director of Field Education has the ultimate responsibility for the overall functioning of field and resolving field-related problems.